mgravell/DraftBlogs/Pipelines/Part2.md

     var wb = writer.Alloc(0);
     await wb.FlushAsync(); // does a flush internally

-Suggestion: move `FlushAsync()` to either `IPipeWriter` or `IOutput`.
+Suggestion: move `FlushAsync()` to `IPipeWriter`.

 (end of Marc suggests)

 ---

+Note that the `FlushAsync()` call can *also* act to activate the reader code if it isn't already active.

 Now that we've discussed how to write 0x10, 0x20, 0x30 - we can have another look at how we would write "Hello, world!" from first principles.
-Note that `IPipeWriter` implements the `IOutput` interface, which is intended to provide access to the methods that are useful for arbitrary helper methods, so we'll be writing an extension method on `IOutput`:
+We'll be writing an extension method on `IPipeWriter`:

     public static void WriteUtf8(
-        this IOutput output, string value)
+        this IPipeWriter writer, string value)
+    {...}

 Now, this is when we start slamming into one *downside* of `Span<T>`: *historically, it didn't exist*, so large parts of the .NET framework don't know how to use it. **This is changing**, and it is likely that when pipelines is available, most key areas of the .NET framework have rich `Span<T>` support, but *today*, it can be problematic.